Ha Bik Chuen’s Archive of Determination

 The great French artist Jean Dubuffet championed outsider art, and his comprehensive collection of outsider art, or Art Brut, can be seen in the Swiss city of Lausanne.
 Ha would have subscribed to Dubuffet’s belief that “true art is always found where it is the least expected, where no one thinks of it or mentions its name.
 Art hates to be hailed or recognised.”

-Ha depicted Dubuffet’s views in a one-week exhibition at the Hong Kong Arts Centre in 1981.
+Ha depicted Dubuffet’s views in a weeklong exhibition at the Hong Kong Arts Centre in 1981.
 He exhibited a series of photographs of sculptures that were naturally formed by the elements or unknowingly by human intervention.
 Reflecting on these photographs and displaying the confidence – indeed, the pride – of someone who had worked hard and was an acknowledged exhibiting artist, Ha said: “I have been everywhere, and seen everything, because I have lingered where others hurry past.”
-3

 That could be the maxim that signifies the Ha Bik Chuen Archive: don’t hurry, sit down and learn – with determination.